top of page

 What would it look like to fully support Creative Agents in working in this way?

-Because if Creative Agents are asked to carry what emerges from their communities, and my work was to respond to that through creative listening and evaluation, then the question becomes whether we are willing to recognise that work even when it does not resolve neatly, fit expected outcomes, or arrive within the timeframes we set.
+If Creative Agents are asked to carry what emerges from their communities in an unstructured and wholly community-led fashion, and my role was to respond through creative listening, then the question becomes whether we are willing to recognise that work as valid, even when it does not resolve neatly or meet expected outcomes.

 Amanda Haran Textile Artist_edited_edite